ncatlab/nlab-content/pages/0/6/0/7/7060/content.md

 * {#UFP13} [[Univalent Foundations Project]], *[[Homotopy Type Theory -- Univalent Foundations of Mathematics]]* (2013) &lbrack;[web](http://homotopytypetheory.org/book/), [pdf](http://hottheory.files.wordpress.com/2013/03/hott-online-323-g28e4374.pdf)&rbrack;

-The impredicative universe of all propositions and its inference rules are defined in sections 2.8.4 and 5.1.1 of:
+The impredicative universe of all propositions and its inference rules are defined in sections 2.8.4 and 5.1.1 of the following draft reference, and the predicate logic of the type theory is defined in section 2.8.5 of:

 * {#AngiuliGratzer} [[Carlo Angiuli]], [[Daniel Gratzer]], *Principles of Dependent Type Theory* ([pdf](https://www.danielgratzer.com/papers/type-theory-book.pdf))